HankB/Linux_ZFS_Root/Debian/README.md

 ## Status

+At present (2021-03-12) Status is not current.
+Work is in progress to

+1. Update to current instructions.
+1. Add support to install using BIOS/MBR boot (It turns out that my servers are ancient but still workable and do not support UEFI boot.)

+Some cursory testing has been performed on a VM.
+No testing yet on real metal.

 * Script has been checked with `shellcheck` and all reported issues resolved.
 * Script is current with the intructions listed at https://github.com/zfsonlinux/zfs/wiki/Debian-Buster-Root-on-ZFS except for the `sources.list` additions.
 * All test cases have passed using Debian Live 10.1. (see Errata)